soulspace-org/my-bank-model/docs/mybank/it-management/azure/alz1-vnet-europe.md

-# VNet 1
+# VNet Europe
 ## Description
-VNet for a spoke infrastructure
+VNet for an application infrastructure in europe

 # Linked from Nodes
 Name | Description